Will Riley: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2024 Illinois Commits".
+Rivals.; "ESPN- Illinois Fighting Illini Men's Basketball Recruiting".
+ESPN.; "2024 Team Ranking".
+Rivals.; "Will Riley".
+247Sports.; "Will Riley".
+On3.;

 College career

 On November 11, 2024, Riley was named the first Big Ten Freshman of the Week for the 2024–25 season.
 Riley's overall week (averaging 22.5 points and seven rebounds per game) in two Illinois wins, as well as his securing the Illini freshman scoring record, tipped the scales in his favor.
 He went on to receive the award twice more.
 Following the Big Ten regular season's conclusion, he was named Big Ten Sixth Man of the Year.
 He later declared for the 2025 NBA draft, and received a green room invite in the second wave of invitations on June 16.

 Professional career

 In the 2025 NBA draft, Riley was selected 21st overall by the Utah Jazz and traded to the Washington Wizards.
+He made his professional debut with the Wizards on October 22, 2025, scoring two points in a 133–120 loss against the Milwaukee Bucks.
+On April 5, 2026, Riley became the first Wizards rookie since Calbert Cheaney in February 1994 to record consecutive 30-point games.
+Additionally, Riley became the youngest player since Lebron James in 2004 to record at least 30 points and five steals in one game.